FloRichardAloeCorp/upfluence-coding-challenge/README.md

 Posts streamed may or may not contain the desired dimensions, but the server analyzes all posts.
 Equivalent dimensions are rendered consistently; for example, likes are always represented with the likes JSON field.
 This enables generic parsing and processing of events without needing to know from which platform the posts were published.

+I've followed the coding challenge instructions, which require using only the standard library except for the server.
+To create the HTTP server, I've used the [Gin](https://github.com/gin-gonic/gin) framework.

 ## Installation

 ### Requirements